 Case management for people living with HIV/AIDS

-Medical case management helps people living with HIV and AIDS find and connect to services they need to improve their health and the quality of their lives.
-Our case managers help individuals get primary medical care and medications, adhere to treatment plans, and access supportive services such as housing, transportation, food, mental health counseling.
+Medical case management helps people living with HIV and AIDS find and connect to services needed to improve their health and quality of life.
+Our case managers help individuals get primary medical care and medications, adhere to treatment plans, and access supportive services such as housing, transportation, food, dental, and mental health counseling.
 Services are completely voluntary and free for Washington residents living with HIV/AIDS.

 Case managers can help you

-- Apply for AIDS prescription drug programs to help pay for HIV medications.
+- Apply for prescription drug programs to help pay for HIV medications.

 - Apply for programs that help pay health insurance premiums and medication co-pays.